DTF Printer vs. UV DTF Printer: Which One Should you Choose?

 What is DTF Printing?

 Direct-to-film printing is where you print your design on a film before pressing it on a canvas.
 A DTF printer uses inkjet technology like other digital printing methods.
 But, DTF printing is more popular since it’s versatile and inexpensive.
-View More What is DTF printing and how does it work?

 New methods rise relative to market growth, owing to the principles of DTF printing.
 However, the traditional DTF printing method remains as lively as ever.
 In 2022, the global market for digital textile printing will be USD2.6 Billion.
 According to Alibaba, DTF printing occupies 67% of this global figure.